clhenrick/color-legend-element/docs-src/index.md

   });
 </script>

-<h2>Styling using CSS</h2>
+## Styling using CSS

 Styles are encapsulated using the Shadow DOM and thus will not bleed out to pollute the style of other DOM elements.
 Its default styles may be customized by overriding one or more of its CSS variables (custom properties).
-All CSS variables are prefixed with
-<code class="language-text">cle</code>, for example
-<code class="language-text">--cle-font-family</code> will set the
-font-family property for legend items and axis tick text.
+All CSS variables are prefixed with `cle`, for example `--cle-font-family` will set the font-family property for legend items and axis tick text.

 <div class="example">
   <color-legend class="styled"></color-legend>